magnusjerre/MasterThesisCodeFinal/WireframeToJavaFX-master/JavaFX Test/src/generated/readme.md

-This package contains the files generated for the prototype
+This package contains the files generated for the prototype.
+All files in this package, except for readme.md and .gitignore can be safely deleted.